joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

 ![Status of deployment](../assets/9.see-status.png)

 Check the logs.
 It is good to get familiar with what is there.
-When errors occur with the build, this is where you would go to debug.
+When errors occur with the build, this is where you would go to learn what to debug.

 ![Netlify logs](../assets/10.check-logs.png)